-Software valuations are a crucial aspect of todays business world.
+Software valuations are a crucial aspect of today’s business world.
 Being able to assign value to intangible property is assuming great importance.
-Even though it is rarely seen the software owned by a business might be its most valuable asset.
+Even though it may consist of thousands of lines of coded instructions, and be small enough to fit onto a USB, the software owned by a business might be its most valuable asset, its lifeblood, and a major factor of the value of the organisation.
 Many businesses owe their competitive advantage to the unique software they have developed internally.

 Software Value Drivers